24ep/studio/ImplementationPlan.md

 ## 1. Introduction

 ### 1.1.
 Purpose
 This document outlines the plan for implementing and deploying the Candidate Matching Applicant Tracking System (ATS) prototype.
-It covers pre-deployment setup, deployment procedures, post-deployment activities, and considerations for ongoing maintenance.
+It covers pre-deployment setup, deployment procedures, post-deployment activities, and considerations for ongoing maintenance, reflecting the system's current features.

 ### 1.2.
 Scope
 This plan focuses on deploying the application as described in the BRD and SRS documents, utilizing the specified technology stack (Next.js, PostgreSQL, MinIO, Docker).